 - a.
 Disclosures as may be stipulated by all parties and the mediator; - b.
 A report to or any inquiry by the court regarding a possible violation of these Mediation Program rules; - c.
 Any participant or the mediator from responding to an appropriate request for information duly made by the persons authorized by the court to monitor or evaluate the court's Mediation Program; or - d.
-Disclosures as are otherwise required by law. - Confidentiality Agreement.
+Disclosures as are otherwise required by law. - 3.
+Confidentiality Agreement.
 The mediator may ask the parties and all persons attending the mediation to sign a confidentiality agreement on a form provided by the court or included in the Mediation Agreement utilized by the mediator. - I. Follow Up.
 At the close of the mediation session, the mediator and the parties shall jointly determine whether it would be appropriate to schedule a follow up session.
 The follow up could include, but need not be limited to, written or telephonic reports that the parties might make to one another or to the mediator, the exchange of specified kinds of information, or another mediation session. - J. Certification of Session.
 Within ten (10) days of the close of each mediation session the mediator shall report to the court on the status of the mediation by filing with the court the STATEMENT OF AGREEMENT OR NONAGREEMENT (ADR-100) [appendix G]. - K. Membership on the Mediator Panel. - 1.
 The court has established an ADR Committee pursuant to California Rules of Court, rules 10.782 and 10.783.
 The committee is responsible for overseeing the ADR programs for general civil cases, including the responsibilities specified in California Rules of Court, rule 3.813(b) relating to the court's judicial arbitration program. - 2.
 The court shall maintain a panel of mediators.
 The ADR committee shall review applications from potential mediators, evaluations of panel members, and make recommendations to the supervising civil judge on the designation of panel mediators.
 The ADR committee shall designate the panel, and may add or remove mediators from the panel at any time. - 3.
 Any person with a juris doctorate degree who has completed the training required by the Dispute Resolution Program Act for meditators may apply to the ADR committee for membership on the court directed mediation panel.
+Applications are due by October 1 each year.
 Applications are available on the court's website and should be submitted to the ADR administrator at the Monterey County Superior Court.
 If the ADR committee determines that the applicant is qualified for membership on the mediation panel, the ADR committee shall add the applicant's name to the list of members by January 1 of the following year.
+Mediators on the court's mediation panel must follow the processes in the Court's Mediator Manual available on the court's public website.

-(Adopted January 1, 2006; Amended January 1, 2008; Subd. f (6) added and rule amended January 1, 2009; Amended July 1, 2012; Amended January 1, 2019)
+(Adopted January 1, 2006; Amended January 1, 2008; Subd. f (6) added and rule amended January 1, 2009; Amended July 1, 2012)